Abdullah-MRZA/Video-compression/README.md

 > [!CAUTION]
-> NOTE: this is still a **work in progress!!!**
+> NOTE: this is still a **work in progress!!!**:
-> There is still a lot of work left to do, for a fully functional build
+> There is still a lot of work left to do, for a fully functional build.
+> At the moment, only MacOS and linux is supported, but support for windows is coming soon

 ## Planned Features